Minocrisy/minocrisy-ai-stack-/README.md

 ## Features

-- Python development with LSP support
+- Python development with LSP support and AI/ML libraries
-- Node.js and TypeScript
+- Node.js and TypeScript with modern tooling
-- Docker and Kubernetes
+- Docker and Kubernetes for containerization
-- Cloud tools (AWS, GCP, Azure)
+- Cloud tools (AWS, GCP, Azure) with CLI support
-- Database tools (MongoDB, PostgreSQL, Redis)
+- Database tools (MongoDB, PostgreSQL, Redis) with management interfaces
-- Media processing (FFmpeg, OpenCV)
+- Media processing (FFmpeg, OpenCV, ImageMagick)
-- Security tools (GPG, SSH, SOPS)
+- Security tools (GPG, SSH, SOPS) for authentication and encryption
-- Git and GitHub integration
+- Git and GitHub integration with advanced features
-- VSCode extensions for development
+- VSCode extensions for enhanced development
+- Automated environment setup and configuration

 ## Usage